-Indefinite intangible assets are comprised of trademarks, trade names and an Internet domain name.
-These intangible assets carried at \$32.7 million, which are not amortized, are subject to at least an annual test for impairment to determine if the estimated fair value is less than their carrying amount.
-The fair value of the trademarks and trade names was substantially in excess of their carrying value as of December 31, 2023.
-Defined-lived intangible assets are comprised of developed technology and customer relationships.
-These intangible assets carried at \$1.6 million are amortized over their estimated lives and are periodically evaluated for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable from future undiscounted cash flows.
+Intangible assets are primarily comprised of trademarks, trade names and an Internet domain name, carried on the balance sheet at \$35.7 million.
+Indefinite intangible assets are subject to at least an annual test for impairment to determine if the estimated fair value is less than their carrying amount.
+The fair value of the trademarks and trade names was substantially in excess of their carrying value as of December 31, 2024.
+Defined-lived intangible assets are comprised of software licenses, developed technology and customer relationships.
+These intangible assets carried at \$2.9 million are amortized over their estimated lives and are periodically evaluated for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable from future undiscounted cash flows.